ellen-woodward/TY-Workshop-SpotifyApp-StudentGuide/README.md

 # TY Workshop Spotify App - StudentGuide

 # 🎵 Spotify Search Mini-Project
 A beginner-friendly web project using HTML, CSS, JavaScript, and the Spotify Web API.

+Today you're building your very own **mini Spotify search engine**.
 Your task is to complete the code so that a user can type in a song name, click **Find**, and see six Spotify track results displayed as cards on the page.

 This README provides guidance and hints — **but not solutions**.

+But first… you’ve got some quests to complete.
+Let’s go! 🚀🎧

 ---

-## 🚀 Project Overview
+## 🎯 What You're Building

-In this project, you will:
+By the end of this project, your page will:

-- Build a simple search interface
-- Use JavaScript to call the Spotify API
-- Dynamically display song cards using data returned from the API
+- Let users search for any song on Spotify
+- Show six tracks in tidy little cards
-- Show album artwork, artist names, and links to Spotify
+- Display album art, song names, artist names, and a link to listen
-- Practice DOM manipulation, loops, and JSON handling
+- Look clean and stylish with Bootstrap
+- Feel like a real mini-app, not just a school task ❤️

 ---

-## 📁 Files in This Project
+## 📁 What You Start With

-You are provided with:
+Inside your project, you’ll find:

+- **HTML** — the skeleton
-- An HTML file containing the page structure
+- **CSS** — the outfit
-- A CSS file containing styles
-- A JavaScript file that asks Spotify for data and updates the page

-Some areas in each file are intentionally incomplete for you to finish.

-Put these into your JSFiddle: https://jsfiddle.net/
+- **JavaScript** — the brain (a very tiny one, but still smart!)

+Some bits are missing on purpose, that's your job!

 ---

-## 🧠 What You Need to Complete
+## 🧩 Your Quests

-### 1. Add a heading and placeholder text
+### ⭐ Quest 1: Give the page a proper heading
-The HTML contains areas marked for you to add your own heading and some introductory text.
+There’s a big empty spot screaming “PUT A TITLE HERE”.
+Fill it with something cool.

 ---

-### 2. Style the Find button using Bootstrap
+### ⭐ Quest 2: Make the Find button fabulous
-Use any Bootstrap button class you like to make the button stand out.
+Use a Bootstrap button style to make it pop.
+(It’s currently naked.
+Help it.)

 ---

-### 3. Create five additional song cards
+### ⭐ Quest 3: Clone the song card
-You have one completed song card.
+You have **1** card.
-You must create five more — each with its own unique set of IDs following the same pattern.
+You need **6**.
+Use the same pattern of IDs and make five more little cards.
+Go forth and multiply.

 ---

-### 4. Get the search query from the input box
+### ⭐ Quest 4: Grab the search text
+Your JavaScript needs to read whatever the user types into the search bar.
-In the JavaScript, retrieve the text the user typed and use it as your search query.
+That text becomes your search query.

 ---

-### 5. Hide the placeholder when results appear
+### ⭐ Quest 5: Hide the "placeholder" message
-When displaying results, remove or hide the placeholder message so the results section becomes the focus.
+Once you show results, the placeholder message is no longer needed.
+Make it vanish like ✨poof✨.

 ---

-### 6. Fill in all six cards with the API data
+### ⭐ Quest 6: Fill in all six song cards
-The project shows you how to populate the first card using Spotify data.
+The first card already has the logic to get song data.
-You must repeat the same logic for the remaining five cards.

-Hints:

-- Use the same index numbers as the card IDs
-- Each track contains a name, artist, album image, and a Spotify link
+Your mission: repeat that process for tracks 1–5.

+You’ll need:

+- The song’s name
+- The artist’s name
+- The album image
-- The pattern used in the first card should guide the rest
+- The link to play the song

+They’re all tucked inside the API response.
+Follow the pattern — everything matches nicely.

+Bonus hint: the card IDs and the data indexes line up perfectly. 😎

 ---

-### 7. Show the results section after loading data
+### ⭐ Quest 7: Reveal the results section
+The results area is hidden at first.
-Once all data is ready, make sure the results container becomes visible.
+Once everything is ready, show it dramatically.
+*Cue spotlight.*

 ---

-## 💡 Helpful Hints & Tips
+## 💡 Helpful Hints

-- All track data follows the same structure, so repeating the logic for each card will be straightforward
-- Consider using a loop to avoid repeating your code six times
-- Bootstrap utility classes can help make the layout cleaner and more responsive
+- All six cards follow the exact same structure — use that to your advantage
+- Loops can save your life (and your sanity)
-- Make sure your element IDs match your JavaScript exactly
+- Make sure your IDs in HTML match what your JavaScript expects
-- Work step-by-step and test frequently
+- Bootstrap can help you make things look awesome with very little effort
+- Test your page every time you finish a quest

 ---

-## 🎯 Stretch Challenges (Optional)
+## 🌟 Bonus Challenges (Optional but fun!)

-If you finish early, try adding:
+If you finish early and want extra glory:

-- A loading spinner that appears while searching
+- Add a loading spinner that appears while searching
-- A message when the search box is empty
+- Show a friendly message if the search box is empty
-- A message when no tracks are found
+- Add a message if Spotify returns no results
-- Animations when cards appear
+- Animate the cards so they fade or slide into view
-- Extra styling using Bootstrap
+- Add a fun background or themed styling

+Your creativity = your superpower.

 ---

-## 📌 Final Notes
+## 🎉 Final Thoughts

-This project will help you practice:

-- Fetching data from an API
+By completing this project, you’ll level up your skills in:

+- APIs
-- Updating the DOM dynamically
+- JavaScript DOM manipulation
-- Using Bootstrap for styling
+- Using Bootstrap
-- Structuring a small web application
-- Reading and understanding JSON data
+- Making things dynamic and interactive
+- Building something that actually *feels* real